T

 Bali Arts Festival

-A month-long celebration of Balinese arts, dance, music, and crafts in Denpasar.
+A month-long celebration showcasing Balinese art, dance, music, and culinary traditions, held in Denpasar.

 October